This blog may contain affiliate links. Read our disclosure policy for more info.

 2. Bow Lake

 A short distance from the Crowfoot Glacier is your next stop – the Bow Lake Viewpoint.
 In fact, they are so close to one another you could walk (I don’t recommend doing this by the way!)
-It’s just 1.4 kilometers between the two.
+It’s just 1.4 kilometers (0.9 miles) between the two.
 Again, the view can be seen from the pull-over bay on the side of the highway.

 In the summer to watch out for grizzly bears feeding on the grass near the viewpoint, my partner and I spotted one on our last trip here!
-So, it’s an important reminder to you to be bear aware when driving between Lake Louise and Jasper!
+So, it’s an important reminder to be bear aware when driving between Lake Louise and Jasper!

 In fact, if you have time I highly recommend driving a little further down the highway to the Bow Lake parking lot and walking the short distance to the lake from there.
 It’s so beautiful to see up close, and a must-stop if you’re a keen photographer like me.
 In fact, Bow Lake is on my list of one of the most Instagrammable places to visit in Banff.
 There are also some short walking trails around the lake that lead to several scenic viewpoints!